-On the basis of our interface definitions for the chess link, Dominik Schlösser has written a library for the Python programming language, which allows a comparatively easy integration of the interface into existing chess software products.
-The project is currently still in its early stages, and is designed to allow chess software developers to quickly integrate the ChessLink and the Millennium exclusive checkerboard.
+Dominik Schlösser has written a library for the Python programming language based on our interface definitions for the Chess Link, which allows a comparatively easy integration of the interface into existing chess software products.
+The project is currently in its early stages and is intended to enable chess software developers to quickly integrate the ChessLink and the Millennium Exclusive chess board.

 The library supports:

-- Train display via LEDs (optional display of 4 deductions in the analysis mode via LED sequences)
+- move display via LEDs (optional display of 4 half moves in analysis mode via LED sequences)

-The library abstracts the details of the log, and provides functions such as: querying the position of the Millennium Board in fen format, passing the user’s train to the engine, Signalisi the engine’s train by LEDs
+The library abstracts the details of the protocol and provides functions like: Querying the position of the Millennium board in FEN format, passing the user's move to the engine, signaling the engines' move by leds, etc.

-Our request: If you want to use the library or our interface, please inform us briefly about your project and also about the completion.
-We would like to pay tribute to successful implementations and make them available to all users at this point.
-Simply send a short email at firstname.lastname@example.org.
+Our request: If you want to use the library or our interface, please inform us briefly about your project and also about its completion.
+We would like to acknowledge successful implementations accordingly and make them available to all users here.
+Just send a short email to firstname.lastname@example.org